rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MM: Given we have a RegExp legacy statics proposal, currently at Stage 1, would you like to consider that as part of the group as well?

-AWB: if you're ready to talk about it.
+AWB: If you're ready to talk about it.

 MM: I can talk about it